 - ¼ cup chopped fresh cilantro

-- *basmati rice (make a batch of rice is you are serving it or sometimes I purchase cooked basmati rice if I'm adding just a little bit like I did in the photos)
+- *basmati rice (make a batch of rice is you are serving it or sometimes I purchase cooked basmati rice if I'm adding just a little bit as I did in the photos)

 - In a 4 quart saucepan add butter and onion, saute for 1 minute.